mcp-omnisearch

 For example:

-- If you only have a Tavily and Perplexity API key, only those
+- If you only have a Tavily and Brave API key, only those providers

 - If you don't have a Kagi API key, Kagi-based services won't be